 If you don't want to buy insurance, you have two other options:

-- Filing a bond with the secretary of state
+- Filing a bond with the Secretary of State

-- Depositing money or securities with the state treasurer for an amount of his or her choosing
+- Depositing money or securities with the state treasurer

-- You may have to face jail time.
+- You may face jail time

-- You'll pay a fine (up to $500) and some administrative fees.
+- You'll pay a fine (up to $500) and some administrative fees

 If you don't have insurance and you're in an accident, things could be even worse.
 Here's how:

 - You won't be able to benefit from personal injury protection, and you'll wind up paying your own medical bills.

 - If you're at fault and get sued, you'll be fully responsible for any settlement.

 Finding the right insurance company can be daunting.
 To make finding a quality provider easier, MoneyGeek answered some commonly asked questions about finding auto insurance in Michigan.